Asmeble/Pure_python_kernels/README.md

 The way you use it is like this [python -c "from cplusplus.linux.x86_32.stdio import printf; printf(b'we will se shortly')"] and it should work.
 Because it is a python based kernel, unique errors can occur.
 Testing in and around the virtual kernel will help when debugging.
 The installation is wherever you put the code.

-The current version is under the tag "v-stable-09_10_2020".
+The current version is under the tag "v-stable-09_11_2020".

+recommended cloning by branch can be done like so:
+ "git clone --branch <branch_to_checkout> <url to repository with '.git' extension>"